stevemccormack/MultiDash-ETHOS-26/README.md

 MultiDash was created and developed by Steven McCormack.

-This project is experimental and is being developed for FrSky's ETHOS 26.
+Inspired by the Rotorflight Suite and DashX by Rob Thomsonv This project is experimental and is being developed for FrSky's ETHOS 26.
 It takes inspiration from Rob Thomson's Lua scripts for Rotorflight and DashX.

 ## License